 Unsafe or Inappropriate Behaviors are characterized by:

 It's important to know most hazardous conditions in the workplace are the result of the unsafe or inappropriate behaviors that produced them.

-The root causes for accidents are the underlying safety management system (SMS) weaknesses that consist of thousands of variables, any number of which can somehow contribute to the surface causes of accidents.
+The root causes for accidents are the underlying SMS weaknesses that consist of thousands of variables, any number of which can somehow contribute to the surface causes of accidents.
 This level of investigation is also called "common cause" analysis (in quality terms) because you're identifying a system component that may contribute to common conditions and behaviors that exist or occur throughout the company.
 These weaknesses can take two forms.